Here is what to do when you feel emotionally triggered

-E-motions are just that – ripples of energy moving through our bodies like the seasons.
+E-motions are just that – energy in motion.
+Ripples of electric currents moving through our bodies, ebbing and emanating like temperamental seasons.

-However, if that is the simple case, why are we often left so devastated in their wake?
+However, if these frequencies and movements could be so romantically explained away, then why are we left so devastated in their powerful wake?

 When triggered internally, we often think that something on the ‘outside’ has happened to make us feel a certain way.
 However, what we think we’re reacting to (“that shop assistant was SO rude to me!”)... is not usually it.